2006 Watkins Glen Indy Grand Prix: Background

 Watkins Glen International (pictured in 2021), where the race was held.

-The Watkins Glen Indy Grand Prix was confirmed to be part of IndyCar's 2006 schedule in September 2005.
+The Watkins Glen Indy Grand Prix was confirmed to be part of the IRL IndyCar Series's 2006 schedule in September 2005.
 It was the 5th of 14 scheduled races for 2006, the second annual edition of the event, and the first race of the season to be held in the Northeastern United States.
 It was held on Sunday, June 4, 2006, at Watkins Glen International, a 3.37 mi, 11-turn permanent road course circuit, in Watkins Glen, New York, United States, and was scheduled to be contested over 60 laps and 202.2 mi.
 Scott Dixon was the defending race winner.
 Heading into the event, Hélio Castroneves held the Drivers' Championship with 156 points.
 Sam Hornish Jr. improved to second in the standings with 144 points.
 Dan Wheldon fell to third with 139 points, while Dixon and Tony Kanaan rounded out the top five with 120 and 119 points, respectively.

-This race marked the return of Ryan Briscoe, who suffered several injuries after a fiery crash at Chicagoland in 2005.
+This race marked the return of Ryan Briscoe, who suffered several injuries after a fiery crash at Chicagoland Speedway in September 2005.
 He drove the No. 5 entry for Dreyer & Reinbold Racing, filling in for Buddy Lazier.
 Team co-owner Dennis Reinbold stated that he and his team planned to evaluate Briscoe's performance during the race in order to improve their road-course efforts; Reinbold confirmed that Lazier would return in the next round at Texas.
-Besides this lone driver change, Hemelgarn Racing shut down their operations for the remainder of the 2006 season, following a second-lap crash in the Indianapolis 500 which took out both of the team's entries, thus leaving P. J. Chesson as a "free agent".
+Besides this lone driver change, Hemelgarn Racing shut down their operations for the remainder of the 2006 season, following a second-lap crash in the Indianapolis 500 which took out both of the team's entries, thus leaving P. J. Chesson as a free agent.

 In the days after Hornish Jr.'s victory in the Indianapolis 500, he began his "Victory Tour", which consisted of many media interviews on television and radio shows such as Mike & Mike in the Morning, Anderson Cooper 360°, and Live With Regis and Kelly; an additional appearance on The Late Show with David Letterman would air the day after the race at Watkins Glen.
 Hornish Jr. admitted that he was slightly tired, but was also grateful for the experience and hoped to do it again next year.
 By contrast, second-place finisher Marco Andretti was still dejected by the finish of the Indianapolis 500, but expressed excitement for the forthcoming event at Watkins Glen after successfully completing a test at the track the month prior.